 The essayist H.L.
 Mencken is supposed to have said, “Nobody ever went broke underestimating the intelligence of the American public.”
 We take that to mean that dumbing down one’s commercial message can be very very profitable.

 I’m here to tell you that enlightenment does not exist.
-I guess I have been saving this tough news till we have a few chapters under our belts.
+I guess I have been saving this tough news till most of the chapters of this Reader are under our belts.

-You don’t need a product; you don’t need a leader.
+You do not need a product; you don’t need a leader.
 You don’t need to buy anything.
 You don’t need to go on a retreat, you don’t need to sign up for some religious faith.
+You don’t need to show up in the Temple.
 You don’t need to beat yourself over the head or the back because you haven’t reached sublime satori yet.
 There’s nothing anyone can give you to make it come quicker.

-It’s your work and your work only, and anyone who claims that enlightenment–or indeed any degree of spiritual salvation–is a gift from outside, or a benefit of joining up, or the packaged answer to your packaged prayer, is a HUCKSTER!
+It’s your work and your work only, and anyone who claims that enlightenment–or indeed any degree of spiritual salvation–is a gift from outside, or a benefit of joining up, or right inside this Amazon Prime box—the packaged answer to your packaged prayer—is a HUCKSTER!